WassimTenachi/PhySO/README.md

 )
 ```

-One can also specify allowed symbolic operation appearing in $f$ or the names of variables for display purposes by filling in optional arguments:
+You can also specify the choosable symbolic operations for the construction of $f$ and give the names of variables for display purposes by filling in optional arguments:

 ```
 expression, logs = physo.SR(X, y,